NICM Adjunct Professor

 Professor Kelvin Chan is an Adjunct Professor at NICM.
 He is also Visiting Research Professor at the Institute of Medicinal Plant Development in Beijing and JiNan University in Guangzhou, PR China as well as at the University of Wolverhampton (Natural Products Research), UK.

-Prof. Chan is a Chartered Biologist (UK), Clinical Pharmacologist (UK and USA) and Registered Pharmacist (UK).
-He is a Fellow of the Royal Pharmaceutical Society of Great Britain; the Society of Biology, UK; the Royal Society of Medicine, UK and the American College of Clinical Pharmacology, USA.
+He is a Chartered Biologist (UK), Clinical Pharmacologist (UK and USA) and Registered Pharmacist (UK).
+Professor Chan is a Fellow of the Royal Pharmaceutical Society of Great Britain; the Society of Biology, UK; the Royal Society of Medicine, UK and the American College of Clinical Pharmacology, USA.

 Formerly, he was: